Richard Saltonstall (mayor): Career

 For a time, Saltonstall lived in the Netherlands, where he was a member of the Company of Merchant Adventurers of London; by 1585, he had become the director of the company.
 He was also affiliated with the Muscovy Company, the Levant Company, and the English East India Company.

 He also had a long political career serving the city of London.
 He was a member of the city council by 1583, a Member of Parliament in 1586, and an alderman by 1588.
 He served as Sheriff of the City of London for 1589 and was elected Lord Mayor of London for 1597.
 He served as master of the Skinners Company in 1589, 1593, from 1595 to 1596, and from 1599 to 1600.
 He was knighted in 1598.

 Personal life

-He married Suzanna Poyntz, only daughter of Thomas Poyntz, Esq. of South Ockendon; together they had seven sons and nine daughters (in addition to at least one illegitimate daughter fathered by Richard), including:
+He married Suzanna Poyntz, only daughter of Thomas Poyntz of South Ockendon; together they had seven sons and nine daughters (in addition to at least one illegitimate daughter fathered by Richard), including: